Modapto/evaluation-and-decision-support/Backend/README.md

 2. The application will start on `http://localhost:8090`.

-3. Database URL is configured on: `http://localhost:9200`.

-4. Access the OpenAPI documentation at `http://localhost:8090/api/eds/swagger-ui/index.html`.
+3. Access the OpenAPI documentation at `http://localhost:8090/api/eds/swagger-ui/index.html`.

 ### Deployment